 As part of that project requirement, we also developed SimPRS, the first PRS simulation software in the world, whose design and architecture was verified and tested by ESA.

-Since then, we have built on that foundation, launching the GSS8000 multi-GNSS simulator with SimPRS in 2008, and the powerful and flexiblewith SimPRS in 2014.
+Since then, we have built on that foundation, launching the GSS8000 multi-GNSS simulator with SimPRS in 2008, and the powerful and flexible GSS9000 multi-GNSS simulator with SimPRS in 2014.

-In 2018, in anticipation of the United Kingdom leaving the EU (and therefore being excluded from EU Restricted programmes), wein Germany to ensure continuity of supply of PRS capability to authorised receiver developers and manufacturers.
+In 2018, in anticipation of the United Kingdom leaving the EU (and therefore being excluded from EU Restricted programmes), we formed a partnership with Fraunhofer IIS and LZE GmbH in Germany to ensure continuity of supply of PRS capability to authorised receiver developers and manufacturers.

-SimPRS became, and is available via LZE for use with Spirent GSS9000 simulators.
+SimPRS became PRS[WARE], and is available via LZE for use with Spirent GSS9000 simulators.
 Fraunhofer IIS, meanwhile, owns the technical design and roadmap for PRS[WARE] and is committed to updating the software in line with developments in the PRS signal.

 Find out more about simulating secure signals with Spirent